 NOTE: Networksolutions is great for figuring out what domain names are available, but I recommend using Godaddy for the actual registration.
 Domain names are generally registered for from one to ten years at a time and the registration must then be renewed.
 If a domain name is not renewed that domain name becomes available to others.

-For business websites it is best to use a ".com" extension.
-If you can, pick a domain name where the ".com", ".net", and ".org" extensions are all available.
-It is a good idea to also register all of these extensions to prevent anyone else from using them.
+The ".com" extension is most often used for business websites but there are other acceptable extensions like ".biz" and ".net".
+You may want to pick a domain name where the ".com", ".net", and ".org" extensions are all available.
+There is an cost for each domain extesion, but you may want to also register all of these extensions to prevent anyone else from using them.
 Someone might use them for an undesirable type website and people might go to it thinking it is your website.
-You can register other extensions for your domain name after you have completed the host sign up procedure.
-I recommendwww.godaddy.com.
-It is very inexpensive to register several extensions and set them up so they will forward to your primary extension.
-If it is not a business website there are other extensions that are suitable.
+If it is not a business website, there are other less expensive extensions like ".info".